Welcome back to our monthly guide to all things whisk(e)y. Please check out our more in-depth looks at new releases here.

 Stranahan’s Aspen Exclusive Calvados Cask Finish

 Celebrating its 20th anniversary, this American Single Malt distillery recently opened the Stranahan’s Whiskey Lodge in Aspen, which features (among other things) some rare Lodge- and distillery-only bottles.
-That includes this bottle, a six-cask blend of whiskeys that matured over eight years, with two to four of those finished in barrels that formerly held Calvados, an apple brandy made in Normandy.
+Including this one, a six-cask blend of whiskeys that matured over eight years, with two to four of those finished in barrels that formerly held Calvados, an apple brandy made in Normandy.
 Obviously, apple is a big tasting note here, along with cinnamon, baking spices, cherry, vanilla, ginger and honey.

 Ardbeg Spectacular

 No one would ever accuse of Ardbeg, the Islay distillery known for its peat-heavy releases, of being subtle.
-But this limited-edition Ardbeg Day release is surprisingly balanced, perhaps because of its time spent aging in both port casks and ex-bourbon barrels.
-It’s rich, fruity, floral and full of mint, chocolate and candied fruit notes with, of course, an undertone of sweet smoke.
+But this limited-edition Ardbeg Day release is surprisingly balanced, perhaps due to the time spent aging in both port casks and ex-bourbon barrels.
+It’s rich, fruity, floral and full of notes of mint, chocolate, candied fruit and, of course, an undertone of sweet smoke.

 Inside Ardbeg Day, Where Scotch Is King and Tradition Is Moot

 Calling themselves “Scotland’s only fully organic whisky distillery” and also 100% powered by renewable energy, Nc’Nean has a good story.
-Just launched in the United States, the female-led distillery has two initial releases here — a fruitier and citrusy single malt and a limited-edition standout Quiet Rebels single malt, which is both fruity (primarily pear) but also full of cocoa and butterscotch notes.
+Just launched in the U.S, the female-lead distillery has two initial releases here, a fruitier and citrusy single malt and a limited-edition standout Quiet Rebels single malt, which is both fruity (primarily pear) but also full of cocoa and butterscotch notes.
 Each release finds the Scotch maturing in a variety of casks, including sherry, American whiskey and STR red wine casks.

 Booker’s Springfield Batch